 To make sure your TV plays the audio sent from your Mac, go to System Preferences > Sound > Output.

 On your Mac, open System Preferences > Displays then click on the Arrangement tab.

 If you want to mirror the Mac display choose Mirror Display, otherwise arrange your displays by dragging them - the one with the white bar at the top will be the main display.
 So if you want that to be the TV then make sure the white bar appears on the new screen.

 Note that your mouse pointer will move between the displays as if they are in the arrangement you choose here.

 Connect your Mac to your TV with an Apple TV

-The Apple TV connects to your television via HDMI and uses a WIFi connection to your local network to connect to your Mac.
+The Apple TV connects to your television via HDMI and uses a Wi-Fi connection to connect to your Mac.
 You can use AirPlay to stream content from your Apple laptop's desktop to the television, as well as using the Apple TV to stream other content from the web.

 To share your laptop screen to your Mac using the Apple TV look for the AirPlay icon in the menu bar, it's a square with a triangle below it.
 When you click on the AirPlay icon you can choose to play videos or mirror/extend your display to your TV.

-You may also be interested to read How to get US Netflix in the UK.
+You may also be interested to find out how to get US Netflix in the UK.